ietf-tools/purple/README.md

 ```sh
 ./rebuild_db_container.sh
 ```
-This will destroy your db container and its data, then build a new one using the dump found in `.db-dump/purple.dump`.
+This will destroy your db container and its data, then build a new one using the dump found in `purple.dump`.
 If there is no such file, an empty database will be created.

 ### Returning to an empty database

 To start over with an empty database after using an rfced-xfer dump
-1. Remove the file `.db-dump/purple.dump`
+1. Remove the file `purple.dump`
 2. Follow the steps to [load a new database dump](#loading-a-new-database-dump)
 3. Restart your docker environment or run `./manage.py migrate` in your app container.